TIM PERKIS tel +1.510.528.7241 cell +1.510.717.3450 email: tim@perkis.com

 TECHNICAL RESUME

-2006: PINC Solutions, Berkeley.
+2006-2010: PINC Solutions, Berkeley.
 Web development for RFID tag logistics system (Ruby On Rails, Javascript, AJAX, interactive SVG graphics.)
+Screencast demo.

 2006: Sennheiser.
-Sensor interface development for sennheiser research lab, Palo Alto.
+Embedded sensor interface development for sennheiser research lab, Palo Alto.
 (SHARC DSP, Delphi, USB)

 2004-2005: MuscleFish/Audio Magic.
-Development of tools for management of CD production processes for Fortune 100 corporate client.
+Development of asset management tools for CD production processes for Sony Corporation.
 (Perl, C++, Solaris, Linux)

 2003-2005: Micro System Development.
 Development of concepts and firmware for electronic toys (clients including Mattel, Fisher-Price, Leapfrog), as well as asset-management systems for content development.
 (Windows, C++, TCL, ASM)